rilldata/rill/docs/docs/develop/policies.md

 ## Testing your policies

-In development, test your policies by adding "mock users" to your project and viewing the dashboard as one of them.
+In development (on `localhost`), you can test your policies by adding "mock users" to your project and viewing the dashboard as one of them.

 In your project's `rill.yaml` file, add a `mock_users` section.
 Each mock user must have an `email` attribute, and can optionally have `name` and `admin` attributes.
 For example:
 ```yaml